Fred Halstead

 Fred W. Halstead (April 21, 1927 – June 2, 1988) was the Socialist Workers Party's candidate for President of the United States in 1968.
 His running mate was Paul Boutelle.

 Halstead played a significant role in the movement against the Vietnam War, outlined in his book Out Now!
 He also was a staff writer on The Militant, the publication of the Socialist Workers Party.

+In addition to his 1968 presidential run, Halstead was the Socialist Workers candidate for New York City Controller in 1961 (0.22% of the vote), and for California Governor in 1978 (0.01% of the vote).

 Halstead was a 6′6″, 350-pound ex–garment cutter who worked briefly as a bouncer in a country-and-western saloon in the 1950s, when he was on the blacklist.
+On July 10, 1968, Halstead appeared on the political talk show Firing Line.